edzaga/sql-course/sql-course-en/lectures/week6/assignment6.rst

 Calculate the value of the tax on the salary of a worker.

 * Create a table “Question 3” with attributes "ID", "name", "salary" y "duty".
-(5 ptos)
+(5 pts)
 * Create FUNCTION "Quest3()" (25 pts.)
 * Create TRIGGER "Quest3".
 (5 pts.)
 * Insert 4 data created by you.
-(5 ptos)
+(5 pots)

 Condition for the calculation of the tax: